How to manage stress, anxiety and anger and keep your relationship strong

-Although it’s difficult to live with some symptoms there’s a lot you can do to alleviate them.
+Although it can be difficult to live with some symptoms there’s a lot you can do to alleviate them.
 Looking after yourself and getting advice from your doctor can make a big difference to the severity of your symptoms.
 It’s also be helpful to remember this is a natural process and you will eventually come through it.

 Counselling can be very effective if you find you are really struggling to cope with feelings of depression, anxiety, loss or anger.
 It doesn’t mean you’ll have to commit to seeing someone for a long time, you might just find it useful to see someone for a single session who understands what you’re going through and can help you find ways to cope.

 There are lot of different approaches you can try; depending on your symptoms, you might find the following helpful: